 The Pepsi Cola Market Rivalry in India

-According to Registrar of Companies, Hindustan Coca – Cola Beverages has accounted for Coca – Cola’s two thirds of revenue, showing an 11% growth at Rs 9,472crores whereas PepsiCo India Holdings could only make growth of 0.2% at Rs 6,540 crores in during year to March 2017.
-In the fiscal year of 2016, market observed a loss in the demand of aerated drinks and both the soft drink titans has to face a lot during last two fiscal years.
-Pepsi registered a fall of 15% in its growth while Hindustan Coca Cola Beverages experienced a 8% drop in its revenue in the year.
+According to Registrar of Companies, Hindustan Coca – Cola Beverages has accounted for Coca – Cola’s two-thirds of revenue, showing an 11% growth at Rs 9,472crores whereas PepsiCo India Holdings could only make growth of 0.2% at Rs 6,540 crores in during the year to March 2017.
+In the fiscal year of 2016, market observed a loss in the demand of aerated drinks and both the soft drink titans has to face a lot during the last two fiscal years.
+Pepsi registered a fall of 15% in its growth while Hindustan Coca Cola Beverages experienced an 8% drop in its revenue in the year.

 A Brief History of Market Rivalry of Pepsi Cola

 One of the most talked about rivalries in the history of the soft drink industry was again started when PepsiCo launched Pepsi True, a Stevia based drink in 2014.
 This time, Pepsi used Amazon to sell it.
 The sparkling feature was that its green packing was similar to Coca Cola Life.
 This move again started the battle in the market.

 During the 1900s, both the soft drink giants were heavily relied on ads to get an edge over each other.
 Back then, Coke was prepared with cocaine whereas Pepsi had some medicinal features.
 In the year 1975, Pepsi came up with the Pepsi Challenge, a taste test.
 This was done at shopping centres and malls.
 The representatives of Pepsi were seen asking people to taste both the drinks blindly and asked them which tasted better.
 Well, a majority of people favoured Pepsi in this blind taste test.